2015 Course Development Grants

 - Course Type: Seminar offered in Spring 2016

-- Students will examine the implications of America's failure to come to grips with its own genocide, and what can be learned from the way the country has dealt with the Holocaust to give the Native American Genocide the visibility needed to finally produce healing.
+- Students examined the implications of America's failure to come to grips with its own genocide, and what can be learned from the way the country has dealt with the Holocaust to give the Native American Genocide the visibility needed to finally produce healing.

-- The course will review how historical trauma has manifested itself in both Holocaust survivors and Native American communities.
-Finally, the class asks what responsibility an institution like Columbia University has to insure that its students are informed about this seminal event in their own history.
+- The course reviewed how historical trauma has manifested itself in both Holocaust survivors and Native American communities.
+Finally, the class asked what responsibility an institution like Columbia University has to ensure that its students are informed about this seminal event in their own history.